 Standing Up to Childhood Cancer

 When faced with life’s most challenging moments, you want answers, options and advice from a team of trusted experts.
-Our pediatric Hematology and Oncology Department provides a multidisciplinary approach to care that includes integrated outpatient and inpatient services at our main hospital in St. Petersburg and outpatient care centers throughout Florida's west coast (not really – only other place we provide cancer care is Tampa), with support from nurse practitioners, research nurses, case managers, pediatric social workers, pharmacists, nutritionists, physical therapists and child life programming.
+Our pediatric Hematology and Oncology Department provides a multidisciplinary approach to care that includes integrated outpatient and inpatient services at our main hospital in St. Petersburg and outpatient care centers throughout Florida's west coast, with support from nurse practitioners, research nurses, case managers, pediatric social workers, pharmacists, nutritionists, physical therapists and child life programming.

 As one of the largest pediatric hematology-oncology programs in the southeastern United States and a leading center for treatment and clinical research, our leading edge treatments combine the best hands-on clinical care with advanced technology.